 Online Tutoring vs. In-Person Tutoring: Which One Is Better for Your Child?

 You’ve just returned home from parent-teacher night.
 The verdict?
-Low scores in maths and social studies.
-Tutoring is no longer optional for your child–it’s a must-have.
+Low scores in Maths and English.
+Additional support is no longer optional for your child–it’s a must-have.

-But with your child’s limited attention span and the family’s busy schedule, it seems impossible to choose between online tutoring and in-person tutoring.
+But with your child’s limited attention span and the family’s busy schedule, it seems impossible to choose between online tutoring sessions and in-person tutoring sessions.
 Of course, they both have advantages and drawbacks.

 Rather than participate in a tug of war about which tutoring style is better, your decision will boil down to what works best for your child’s learning needs